 It also examined the effect of urban wastes dump on River Chanchaga water environment.
-The result is also result indicates that indiscriminant operation of urban activities and its wastes discharge posed great public health risk to the inhabitants of the area.
-The identified health risk causing agents Were insects and rodents attracted bygarbage heaps and diseases attributable to different forms of the forms of water pollution related problems like malaria, cholera, unpleasant odourand aquatic environment de environment degradation of River Chanchaga.
+The result indicates that indiscriminant operation of urban activities and its wastes discharge posed great public health risk to the inhabitants of the area.
+The identified health risk causing agents were insects and rodents attracted bygarbage heaps and diseases attributable to different forms of water pollution related problems like malaria, cholera, unpleasant odourand aquatic environment degradation of River Chanchaga.